 In New York City, negligent property owners can be held responsible for the injuries and damages caused by their fire accidents.

-Even if there are no visible issues, an irresponsible homeowner may not conduct regular inspections to maintain safe conditions for tenants or guests on their property.
+Even with no visible issues, an irresponsible homeowner may not conduct regular inspections to maintain safe conditions for tenants or guests.

 Fires caused by defective products

-If you are injured by a defective product, then you may have the right to file a claim for damages.
+If a defective product injures you, you may have the right to file a claim for damages.

 It is generally said that all products must meet the “reasonably respectable” use of the user.

-For example, if everyone uses a certain product in one way and there is one person who does not follow those instructions and they are injured, then the product must be reasonably safe for those who are observant of instructions.
+For example, if everyone uses a certain product in one way and one person does not follow the instructions and is injured, then the product must be reasonably safe for those observant of instructions.

-An example of defective products can be things like faulty wiring or electrical appliances that overheat and start a fire.
+Defective products include faulty wiring or electrical appliances that overheat and start a fire.

 Fires caused by arson

-The definition of arson in New York is a person who “knowingly damages a building” or any property by means of fire or explosion.
+The definition of arson in New York is a person who “knowingly damages a building” or any property utilizing fire or explosion.

 If you know that someone has intentionally set your home ablaze, then you may be able to hold them responsible for the damage and injuries that have been caused.